Trait theory: Causality

 Although both major trait models are descriptive, only the three-factor model offers a detailed causal explanation.
 Eysenck suggests that different personality traits are caused by the properties of the brain, which themselves are the result of genetic factors.
 In particular, the three-factor model identifies the reticular system and the limbic system in the brain as key components that mediate cortical arousal and emotional responses respectively.
 Eysenck advocates that extraverts have low levels of cortical arousal and introverts have high levels, leading extraverts to seek out more stimulation from socializing and being venturesome.
 Moreover, Eysenck surmised that there would be an optimal level of arousal, after which inhibition would occur and that this would be different for each person.

 In a similar vein, the three-factor approach theorizes that neuroticism is mediated by levels of arousal in the limbic system and that individual differences arise because of variable activation thresholds between people.
 Therefore, highly neurotic people when presented with minor stressors, will exceed this threshold, whereas people low in neuroticism will not exceed normal activation levels, even when presented with large stressors.
 By contrast, proponents of the five-factor approach assume a role of genetics and environment but offer no explicit causal explanation.

 Given this emphasis on biology in the three-factor approach, it would be expected that the third trait, psychoticism, would have a similar explanation.
 However, the causal properties of this state are not well defined.
 Eysenck has suggested that psychoticism is related to testosterone levels and is an inverse function of the serotonergic system, but he later revised this, linking it instead to the dopaminergic system.

 List of personality traits

+After examining thousands of personality measures and numerous personality trait frameworks, researchers have created "super-frameworks" that aim to encapsulate all personality traits into a single model (e.g., Pan-Hierarchical Five Factor Model).
+These models also sometimes identify measures that can be used to measure traits/constructs in the models.